OpenSpace/OpenSpace-Docs/users/profiles/bastilleday2000.md

 Cutplanes are sequences of images extracted from a volume that has integrated particle flux values interpolated into the voxels of the volume.
 The profile also consists of magnetogram textures of the sun, a fieldline sequence of the sun, a volume rendering of the density of the CME and what we've called flux nodes.
 Flux nodes are points along the magnetic fields where the flux values are calculated.
 The data for this profile is provided by Predictive Science Inc. (PSI) and are the results of simulations.
 At PSI they call the flux nodes, "Stream nodes"

 ## Keybinds
-The following keybinds are specific to this profile.
+The following keybinds are specific to this profile:
   - {kbd}`M` and {kbd}`N`: toggle a descriptive legend for the flux values
   - {kbd}`O`: toggle the flux nodes on and off
   - {kbd}`U`: toggle the fieldlines of the sun on and off